turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 <section class="call-to-action">
 #### Research and Talk

 In pairs, take 5 minutes to read two articles around this debate.
 Come together to discuss what you found.
-Bonus points if you also look into `placeholder`.
 </section>

 <hr />